escursionista/drago/README.md

 entirely built on the blockchain:
 ```
-we set a new standard for deventralized asset management
+we set a new standard for decentralized asset management
 ```

 to reach out to us write to: